D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Results

-\paragraph{Robot Navigation.} For robot navigation, we evaluate on the CANVAS benchmark~\cite{choi2024canvas}, a challenging navigation benchmark that tests robustness to both misleading and precise instructions across diverse simulated environments.
-Compared to the baseline, our VAPT framework shows clear gains: without pseudo-labels, performance matches the baseline (75.3\%), but with pseudo-labeled demonstrations it rises to 83.3\%, an 8-point improvement.
-The effect is strongest under misleading instructions, as in \textit{sim\_orchard} (86.7\% vs. 53.3\%) and \textit{sim\_street\_sidewalk} (73.3\% vs. 40.0\%), while precise instructions remain near ceiling.
-These results show that pseudo-labeling is highly effective for navigation tasks, where success depends more on high-level planning than on the precise low-level control required in manipulation.
+\paragraph{Robot Navigation.} For robot navigation, we evaluate on the CANVAS~\citep{choi2024canvas} benchmark, which tests robustness to both misleading and precise instructions across diverse simulated environments.
+Compared to the baseline, our VAPT framework shows clear gains: without pseudo-labels, performance matches the baseline (75.3\%), while adding pseudo-labeled demonstrations increases performance to 83.3\%, an 8-point improvement.
+The benefit is especially large under misleading instructions, as in \textit{sim\_orchard} (86.7\% vs. 53.3\%) and \textit{sim\_street\_sidewalk} (73.3\% vs. 40.0\%), whereas performance under precise instructions remains near ceiling.
+These results indicate that pseudo-labeling is particularly useful for navigation tasks, where success depends on high-level planning rather than precise low-level control.